mysociety/twfy-votes-django/votes/markdown/about.md

 ## Decisions, Divisions & Agreements

-This site lists decisions made in the UK's Parliaments, and provides analysis of the results.
+This site lists decisions made in the UK’s Parliaments, and provides analysis of the results.
 On this site a decision can be a Division or an Agreement.

-A division is when representatives vote "Aye/No" (or equivalents) and the names are recorded, as happens in the Commons, Lords, Scottish Parliament, and Senedd Cymru.
+A division is when representatives vote “Aye/No” (or equivalents) and the names are recorded, as happens in the Commons, Lords, Scottish Parliament, and Senedd Cymru.

 Alternatively, a decision may be an Agreement.
 In this case, the chair asks whether anyone objects, and if no one does, the motion passes without a recorded vote.
 We create an entry for this agreement to better associate it with the text of the motion.